salma2vec/Titanic-Survivors-Analysis/README.md

 This Kaggle Getting Started Competition provides an ideal starting place for people who may not have a lot of experience in data science and machine learning.

+### Dependencies
+- pandas.
+- numpy.
+- matplotlib.
+- math.
+- sklearn.
+- scipy.

+### Features
+- Dataset based on a CSV file : The data has been split into two groups: training set (train.csv) test set (test.csv) While the training set is used to build our machine learning models, the test set is used to see how well our model performs on unseen data.
+- NumPy with Pandas to merge, group, and aggregate various data
+- Matplotlib with Seaborn for the scatterplot visualization.

+### What is to be done?
-Using the data set, The following questions will be investigated:
+Using the data set, The following questions will be explored and analyzed:

 - How do the summary statistics of passengers, including their age, gender, and class of ticket,vary by survival?
 - What is the relationship between passenger's age and their chance of survival?